 The background story of this Koan

-In Buddhism there's a belief in a long chain of different Buddhas who lived in different times of world history.
+In Buddhism there's a belief in a long chain of different Buddhas who lived in different times of universal history.
 Shakjamuni Buddha was therefore only one of many Buddhas.
 The Koan refers to Daitsu Chisho, who was seen as an extremely wise Buddha who penetrated the wisdom of the universe.
 The Chinese version of the Koan tells a bit about Daitsu Chisho.

 This background may explains the monks surprise about Seijos answers.

 A monk asked Seijo: "I understand that a Buddha who lived before recorded history sat in meditation for ten cycles of existence and could not realize the highest truth, and so could not become fully emancipated.
 Why was this so?"